solaristrading/AmibrokerPython/README.md

 installer.
 Anaconda was installed to C:\Python3 on a Windows 7 machine.
 Project defaults to that location.

 Consider this a work in progress.
-It works, and allows one to execute wxternal Python scripts from AFL, but I haven't implemented any sharing of data arrays between AFL and Python yet.
+It works and allows one to execute external Python scripts from AFL, but I haven't implemented any sharing of data arrays between AFL and Python yet.

+Will continue as time permits and I posting the code in the hopes other may collaborate with code and/or advice.